 A high capital ratio indicates a long-term ability to pay insurance claims.

 “When we manage capital, we look proactively at what’s ahead over the next few quarters,” says Halina von dem Hagen, executive vice-president of treasury and capital management at Manulife.
 “One has to consider calls or maturities that are in the pipeline.”

 Balancing those are Manulife’s recent acquisitions of Standard Life’s Canadian operations, New York Life’s RPS business and the Hong Kong pension businesses from Standard Chartered Bank.
 It also reached a distribution deal with DBS, the largest bank in Singapore.

 The capital ratio is set by the Office of the Superintendent of Financial Institutions (OSFI) and measured using the minimum continuing capital and surplus requirements (MCCSR) guideline.
 MCCSR must be at least 120%, with a target of at least 150%.
 (In Quebec, Autorité des marchés financiers sets capital guidelines.)

-by Michelle Schriver, a Toronto-based editor and writer.
+by Michelle Schriver, assistant editor of Advisor Group.

 Originally published in Advisor's Edge Report

 Read this article and full issues on the iPad - click here.